TerenceChew/Simple-Startup-Page/README.md

-A simple Startup page that you can subscribe to with an e-mail.
+A simple page that supports e-mail subscriptions.